Starting and registering a new food business

 - register a Food Business Establishment online

-- download a copy of the Food business registration form (PDF 152KB)
+- download a PDF copy of the food business registration form (PDF 66KB)

 Once registered your business will get a Food Hygiene Inspection from a Food Safety Officer.
 The frequency of this inspection will depend on several factors and further information about the food hygiene inspection can be found on our Food Premises Inspections by the Council page.